rednblackgames/HyperLap2D-Wiki/_docs/libGDX Runtime/1-getting-started.md

 order: 1
 ---

-Runtime needs to be included into your `core` project.
+The Runtime needs to be included in your `core` project.

 ```groovy
 dependencies {